tompgn/midterm/near_crypto.md

 ### Accounts

 Unlike many other blockchain projects, the accounts are not identified primarily by public key hashes that represent an address.
 Instead, Near defines the notion of an "account ID" that's a dot-separated, human-readable, string of characters, formatted in a similar way as URLs are.
-They also follow a hierarchy where postfixes represent a higher domain than prefixes.
+They also follow a hierarchy where postfixes represent a higher domain than prefixes[[1]](#1).
 For instance, the "near" domain is active on the mainnet, and allows for accounts of the type: "alice.near".
 The owner of a given account ID could then define sub-accounts by prefixing them, e.g. tipping.alice.near could be used by Alice only to tip her friends.
 Human readable accounts are a very nice feature of the protocol that improves usability by hiding addresses and obscure byte strings from users.
 However, it comes with various costs: in particular, there is no direct cryptographic binding between a given public/private keypair and the account ID, without access to onchain data, unlike what's possible with addresses, that can be all derived offchain from a given keypair.
 Breaking this relationship also breaks the possibility to easily accommodate primitives like hierarchical key derivation schemes.
 Last the main drawback is maybe not so much cryptographic, but social: while it could appear nice to reserve account IDs following a given name on the near domain, the set of name is limited and cannot be re-used, forcing late users to rely on account IDs that - although human-readable - would be harder to relate to a given individual.
 On the contrary, public key hashes are Global and Unique IDs that can then be linked to a human readable identifying string through a registrar.
 This combines the advantages of both uniqueness with human-readability, even though it forces the user to perform the registration.

-Since the link between account IDs and keypairs is defined onchain, rather by cryptographic hashing, it becomes possible to link multiple keypairs to a given account ID[[1]](#1).
+Since the link between account IDs and keypairs is defined onchain, rather by cryptographic hashing, it becomes possible to link multiple keypairs to a given account ID[[2]](#2).
 By default, Near defines a full-access key that can perform any operation on an account, including sending funds.
 It is possible for users to define one or many so-called "FunctionCall" keys that are registered to perform calls to given functions only, with specific token allowances.
 This is not dissimilar to the distinction that substrate makes between stash and controller keys, excepted that the FunctionCall keys are more specialised hence that many of them can be defined depending on the functions to be called as part of a given users routine and the allowances needed.

 ## Hash functions